Psalm 9

 Psalm 9:5 & 6

-You have rebuked the nations and destroyed the wicked; you have blotted out their name for ever and ever.
-Endless ruin has overtaken the enemy, you have uprooted their cities; even the memory of them has perished.
+You rebuked the nations, destroyed the wicked, blotted out their name forever and ever.
+The enemy is finished, in ruins forever; you destroyed their cities; all memory of them is lost.

 When God grants us victory, it is total victory as we see in this passage.
 As the Creator, He is the only one with the authority to destroy and blot out their name.
 He grants us victory today in Jesus Christ!